 Earning a specialized fire investigation certificate is one of the surest ways to advance in your career.
 Cause and origin aren’t always an accident, and knowing when arson may be at play is the primary role of those who specialize in arson investigation.

-These career advancements open the door for more lucrative pay, and place you in high demand within the field.
+In addition to arson investigation, explosives investigation and forensic fire scene reconstruction are two other areas of specialized interest.
+These career advancements open the door for more lucrative pay and place you in high demand within the field.

 Arson Investigation